 The Valley Gem is truly a thing of beauty.
 It is meticulously maintained and offers you the opportunity to sit back, relax, close your eyes and feel the wind on your face and hear the rush of the water.
 It's an experience that is difficult to duplicate.

 The Valley Gem has a rich and wonderful history.
 The current boat was built by the Sands family in 1989 and is currently owned and operated by Captain Jason (J.J.)
-Sands, son of Captain James E. and Peggy Sands.
+Sands, son of Captain James E. and Peggy Sands and his wife Captain Heather Sands.

 Captain J.J.
-Sands grew up on the river and with the Valley Gem.
+Sandsgrew up on the river and with the Valley Gem.
 In 1992, at the age of 18, he became one of the youngest people to ever receive their pilot's license.
 In addition he is also an A.S.E.
 Certified Diesel Engine Mechanic, received his Bachelor's Degree in Business Management from Marietta College, and has recieved his Servsafe food protection management certificate.
 He has extensive knowledge of the rivers and their history and offers a unique perspective on their environmental and economical impact.
-Captain J.J. has been captain of the boat for over 15 years and shares this family tradition with his two children, Andy and Lily.
+Captain J.J. has been captain of the boat for over 28 years and shares this family tradition with his children, Andy, Lily and Zoe.

 All of us like to dream about what we would like to do with our lives, but few of us have the determination to carry our dreams to completion.
 Captain James E. Sands, Sr., and his wife Peggy were an exception to the rule.
 After much personal sacrifice, they managed to put their first 98 passenger sternwheeler into operation in 1973.
 With the assistance of Capt.
 Fred Way, they named the boat Valley Gem, after a historic packet boat that plied the Muskingum River between Marietta and Zanesville, Ohio during the previous century.
 It was an immediate success.
 For more than ten years, he and his oldest son Jimmy Sands, also a licensed pilot, brought pleasure to thousands of passengers with trips on both the Ohio and Muskingum Rivers.